 The Farm on the Colorado is a resource-filled, legacy investment opportunity consisting of a 1,123± acre ranch in the bustling Colorado River valley west of Glenwood Springs.
 The Farm is likely the largest flat, irrigated expanse on a single, private property in the entire I-70 corridor through the rugged Rocky Mountain stretch between Denver and Grand Junction and identified in Garfield County‘s Comprehensive Plan as a prime location for future development.
 The area is primarily a Ski Country bedroom community, located an hour from the Aspen and Vail areas.
 While it possesses a Glenwood Springs address, the property is located within the Town of New Castle’s Urban Growth Boundary and adjacent to the town border, so depending on a new owner’s plans it can be ripe for annexation.

-This is a large, versatile, farm & ranch in Colorado that is currently in agricultural use, with over 15 CFS of water rights (that’s over 10,800 annual acre-feet) that irrigate over 300 acres of the valley floor, its boundaries stretching from the Colorado River to the south, all the way to rolling uplands to the north that border BLM lands.
+This is a large, versatile, farm & ranch in Colorado that is currently in agricultural use, with over 15 CFS of water rights (that’s over 10,800 annual acre-feet) that irrigate approximately 300 acres of the valley floor, its boundaries stretching from the Colorado River to the south, all the way to rolling uplands to the north that border BLM lands.
 Over one mile of I-70 bisects The Farm and an existing interchange is within one mile, so this is a highly visible place.
 Currently, there is over $100K of rental income from a combination of agricultural, residential, and hunting leases.
 All utilities are either in place or immediately accessible.